mhzed/markedtoc/README.md

 # Usage

-The library usage is exactly same as that of [marked](https://github.com/chjj/marked).
+The library usage is exactly the same as that of [marked](https://github.com/chjj/marked).

 To use the TOC support, do the following: